mamoo81/pay/README.md

   make install
 ```

-The executables will be in `floweepay/build/bin/` and the `local_qml` additional
+The executables will be in `floweepay/build/bin/` and by passing the `local_qml`
+additional
-cmake option will bake into the executable that it should fetch the QML files from
+cmake option the app will renember that it should fetch the QML files from
-your git checkout directory.
+your local harddrive.
 This allows you to change the QML files and simply
 restart the app without recompile.

-For development you can run either `pay` or `pay_mobile`, depending on which
+For development you can run either **pay** or **pay_mobile**, depending on which
 front-end you are working on.

 To develop on the app we suggest starting one of those app with these